sezna/nps/CONTRIBUTING.md

 ### uniform commit messages with commitizen

-To start a commit run the command below and use the form so it looks like other peopls commits
+To start a commit run the command below and use the form so it looks like other people's commits

 ```
 npm start commit